Ensono/stacks-azure-data/docs/workloads/azure/data/getting_started/etl_pipelines_deployment_azure.md

 ## Deploy new workload in non-prod environment

 The generated workload will contain a YAML file containing a template Azure DevOps CI/CD pipeline for the workload, named `de-ingest-ado-pipeline.yaml`.
-Go to the Azure DevOps project Pipelines for the platform, and add a new pipeline, based on this file in your feature branch.
+Go to the Azure DevOps project Pipelines for the platform, and add a new pipeline based upon this file in your feature branch.

 Running this pipeline in Azure DevOps will deploy the artifacts into the non-prod environment and run tests.
 If successful, the generated resources will now be available in the non-prod Stacks environment.